-- The network setup is customized for Amazon EC2 deployment - Dual interface layer 4 NAT mode where each interface of the load balancer is connected to a different subnet and the default gateway of the real servers is configured to be the load balancer is not supported - Single interface mode should be used instead, and a default route with the target set as the load balancer instance should be added to the routing table of the subnet where the real servers are located - please refer to page 35 for an example - Also, for a clustered pair of load balancers (master & slave) the AWS routing table for the Real Server subnet must be dynamically changed when failover from the active to passive device occurs.
-This can be achieved using the WebUI option: Cluster Configuration > Heartbeat Advanced, and the AWS command aws ec2 replace-route as explained in the section starting on page 45 - Dual interface layer 7 SNAT mode with TProxy where each interface of the load balancer is connected to a different subnet and the default gateway of the real servers is configured to be the load balancer is not supported - Single interface mode should be used instead, and a default route with the target set as the load balancer instance should be added to the routing table of the subnet where the real servers are located please refer to page 42 for an example - Also, for a clustered pair of load balancers (master & slave) the AWS routing table for the Real Server subnet must be dynamically changed when failover from the active to passive device occurs.
-This can be achieved using the WebUI option: Cluster Configuration > Heartbeat Advanced, and the AWS command aws ec2 replace-route as explained in the section starting on page 45 - The WebUI is not accessible on HTTP port 9080, only HTTPS port 9443 - Layer 4 DR mode is only supported for internal clients located in the same VPC as the load balancer.
-This can be useful for multi-tiered applications.
-Please refer to this blog for more information.
+- 1. The network setup is customized for Amazon EC2 deployment. - 2.
+Dual interface layer 4 NAT mode where each interface of the load balancer is connected to a different subnet and the default gateway of the real servers is configured to be the load balancer is not supported. - Single interface mode should be used instead, and a default route with the target set as the load balancer instance should be added to the routing table of the subnet where the real servers are located - please refer to Configuration Example 3. - Also, for a clustered pair of load balancers (Primary & Secondary) the AWS routing table for the Real Server subnet must be dynamically changed when failover from the active to passive device occurs.
+This can be achieved using the WebUI option: Cluster Configuration > Heartbeat Advanced, and the AWS command aws ec2 replace-route as explained in Configuring High Availability using two Instances (Primary & Secondary). - 3.
+Dual interface layer 7 SNAT mode with TProxy where each interface of the load balancer is connected to a different subnet and the default gateway of the real servers is configured to be the load balancer is not supported. - Single interface mode should be used instead, and a default route with the target set as the load balancer instance should be added to the routing table of the subnet where the real servers are located - please refer to Configuration Example 6. - Also, for a clustered pair of load balancers (Primary & Secondary) the AWS routing table for the Real Server subnet must be dynamically changed when failover from the active to passive device occurs.
+This can be achieved using the WebUI option: Cluster Configuration > Heartbeat Advanced, and the AWS command aws ec2 replace-route as explained in Configuring High Availability using two Instances